analuizacastro/Starter-JavaScript-Rocketseat/README.md

 10) Interval and timeout

 ## Exercises
+> The exercises was translated to english, so some words may diverge from the real exercise but the goals steel the same. :)
 ### 1) Create a function that given the following object:
-> The exercise was translated to english, so some words may diverge from the real exercise but the goals steel the same. :)
 ```js
 var address = {
   street: "Pinheiros St",